rust-lang/rust/0000-open-options.md

 system crash or power outage, but comes with a large performance penalty.

-All modern operating systems also support a mode where each call to `write()` will not return until the data is written to the storage device, dus removing step 2 for _all_ writes.
+All modern operating systems also support a mode where each call to `write()` will not return until the data is written to the storage device, thus removing step 2 for _all_ writes.
 This can be a useful options for writing critical data, where you would call `sync_data()` after each write.
 This saves a system call for each write, and you are sure to never forget it.